epics-base/pvxs/documentation/cli.rst

 Repeat with "pvxinfo" in place of "pvxget".

-If the "accepts auth" line is seen, but no subsequent error message, then see `reportbug` and attach the output of "pvxget -d ...".
+If the "accepts auth" line is seen, but no subsequent error message, then see :ref:`reportbug` and attach the output of "pvxget -d ...".